Tattersalls Hotel, Townsville: History

 The City of Townsville was established in 1864 as a port for rapidly developing pastoral districts in the hinterland.
 John Melton Black, who had pastoral runs in the Cleveland Bay area, formed a partnership with Robert Towns to secure financial backing for plans to establish a port at the mouth of Ross Creek.
-The port was proclaimed in October 1865 and by the end of the year the population was between 100-200 people.
+The port was proclaimed in October 1865 and by the end of the year the population was between 100 and 200 people.
 Townsville was proclaimed a municipality in 1866 and became the centre of substantial and continuous growth, particularly with the discovery of five major goldfields in the vicinity within six years.

 Wharves, stores, shops, hotels and housing were rapidly established at the new port.
 The land now at the corner of Wickham and Flinders Streets proved an ideal location for a hotel.
 Opposite the wharves, the site was first developed by Hermann de Zoet & Company as the "Townsville Boarding House, Cleveland Bay" in 1865.
 In December 1865 de Zoet applied for a licence for the Townsville on the same site at the corner of Flinders and Wickham Street.

 The original hotel was a single storey timber building of simple design incorporating two sitting rooms and four bed rooms with an awning facing both streets.
 In 1866 Joseph Fletcher and Bernard O'Neill purchased the property, retaining the hotel for six months before selling in December to Alexander Mollison.

 In March 1867 the township experienced its first cyclone, which destroyed the hotel and much of the town.
 Mollison rebuilt the hotel in a matter of weeks and reopened with "a Grand Ball".
 However, by the time he reopened the hotel he had exhausted his funds, and he died the following year.
 The place was purchased by James Evans, who renamed the hotel Tattersall's.
 This name evoked the model of sporting clubs established in Britain and their connection with horse racing, a sport which Evans was actively involved in.
 At this time Townsville's Tattersall's Hotel was only the second Tattersall's in Queensland, a club having been established in Adelaide Street, Brisbane in 1856.